JChristensen/pi-hole/openwrt_procedure.md

 Click `Save`, then `Save & Apply`.

+Now add another rule for IPv6.
+We can do this by clicking the `Clone` button, then the `Edit` button on the new rule.
+Change the following attributes:

+Name: `dns_to_pihole_v6`

+Internal IP address: `fd38:3f9d:48bc:1::42` (choose your Pi-hole's address from the drop-down)

+Source IP address: `!fd38:3f9d:48bc:1::42`

+Click `Save`, then `Save & Apply`.

-#### NAT rule
+#### NAT rules
-With just the above rule, the rogue host will notice that the reply did not come from the intended DNS server.
-This rule will rewrite the source IP on the response to match the original query.
-Sneaky.
+With just the above rules, the rogue host will notice that the reply did not come from the intended DNS server.
+These NAT rules will rewrite the source IP on the response to match the original query.
+(Sneaky.)
+Again, we have two rules, IPv4 and IPv6.

 Go to `Network > Firewall > NAT Rules`.
 Click `Add` to create a new rule, and make the following settings on the `General Settings` tab:

-Name: `masq_pihole_redirect`  (or as desired)
+Name: `masq_pihole_v4`

 Protocol: `TCP, UDP`

 Outbound zone: `lan`

-Destination address: `192.168.1.42` (choose your Pi-hole's address from the drop-down)
+Destination address: `192.168.1.42` (choose from the drop-down)

 Destination port: `53`

 Action: `MASQUERADE`

+Click `Save`, then `Save & Apply`.

+Now add another rule for IPv6 by cloning the rule just added.
+Edit the cloned rule, and change the following attributes:

+Name: `masq_pihole_v6`  (or as desired)

+Destination address: `fd38:3f9d:48bc:1::42` (choose your Pi-hole's address from the drop-down)

 Click `Save`, then `Save & Apply`.